American woman dies after shark attack

 At Montagu Beach, press liaison officer Chief Superintendent Chrislyn Skippings told reporters that shortly after 2pm police received reports of a shark attack near Green Cay.

-“Information is that a family from Pennsylvania came in this morning via cruise ship, they booked a tour with a local company that took them to Green Cay, about a half mile just northwest of Rose Island,” she said at the Montagu docking ramp.
+“Information is that a family from Pennsylvania came in this morning via cruise ship, they booked a tour with a local company that took them to Green Cay, about a half mile just northwest of Rose Island,” she said at the Montagu docking ramp yesterday.

 According to CSP Skippings, Green Cay is known for snorkelling excursions, however the beach has been temporarily closed by officials for such operations.

-CSP Skippings said the family was reportedly snorkelling in the ocean and family members observed a bull shark attacking the victim.
+CSP Skippings said the family was reportedly snorkelling in the ocean when family members observed a bull shark attacking the victim.

 “The family was reportedly snorkelling in waters and that area is known for visitors to snorkel.
 It is further reported that family members observed a bull shark attacking the female,” said CSP Skippings.